 When the customer has finished the running analysis, it is time to review and analyse.
 If you’ve just done a session, the running analysis will pop up automatically after the session.

-Details of the session
+Details of the running analysis

 The next step is to record multiple sessions to compare them side by side.